freckle/graphula/README.md

 * Graphs should be described on the term level.
 Dense type level programming is mysterious to anyone but advanced Haskellers and therefore is innapropriate for a commonly used interfaces.
 * Data should utilize random generation via `Arbitrary`.
 We should leverage the Quick Check eccosystem as much as possible.
 * You should be able to declare the value of properties you care about.
 Practically, randomly generated data should be editable.
 * Dependencies should be declarative and canonical.
-If you don't align the nodes in your dependency graph then your graph should not type check.
+The type checker should reject poorly-formed graphs.
 * Term level usage should be idomatic.
 Everyday Haskell combinators should work as expected.
 * Graphula should dump failed graphs for inspection.
 Random data highlights edge cases, but is useless when you can't inspect it.
 * Graphula should be able to replay failed data dumps to allow refining a test case and a red/green workflow.